 - Connect the Grandstream DP760 to the same LAN as the DP750 using an Ethernet cable.

 - Enable Repeater Mode and Repeater Management under the DECT General Settings tab on your DP750 base station.

 Voice and Sound Quality

 Currently, the Grandstream DP750/DP760 cannot display the handsets associated with each device.
 However, this is apparently a planned feature.
 You can determine which handset is associated with the device from the handset settings menu.
 We made sure that the DP720 handset was associated with the repeater for all tests, and our DP760 repeater was connected to a LAN at all times, rather than using the RF link in daisy chain mode.

 This is one of the reasons why only a single call is supported when using RF daisy chain mode.
 The actual RF bandwidth utilized for the G.722 codec doesn't allow for more calls.
 While this does sacrifice capacity for the sake of quality, we can say the quality is very good.
-Grandstream does recommend using G.722 at the SIP profile level to support the highest quality audio and avoid any transcoding.
+Grandstream does recommend using G.722 at the SIP profile level to support the highest-quality audio and prevent any transcoding.

 The Grandstream DP760 meets all of our interoperability testing requirements.

-The pairing mechanisms were a little confusing and convoluted, but that's largely because the Grandstream DP760 was advertised as an “auto pairing” device.
+The pairing mechanisms were a little confusing and convoluted, but that's largely because the Grandstream DP760 was advertised as an “auto-pairing” device.
 In reality, it's not.
-I believe this is being addressed either in the install guide or in documentation during the beta program.
+We believe this is being addressed either in the install guide or in documentation during the beta program.
 While the capacity of the DP760 is fairly low, so is its price.
-I would expect it to cost about as much as the Grandstream DP750 base station.
-The competitive price allows you to to build out a DECT system with the coverage you need at a potentially lower cost than a rival DECT system.
+We would expect it to cost about as much as the Grandstream DP750 base station.
+The competitive price allows you to build out a DECT system with the coverage you need at a potentially lower cost than a rival DECT system.